Mashed Potatoes

 mashed potatoes were a very common side dish in my childhood home.
 My mom loved making them and she was very good at it.
 They were always creamy, smooth, and well-seasoned.

 It was Joel Robuchon that opened my eyes to what mashed potatoes could be or should I say Puree de Pommes could be.
 It was during my first few months at California Culinary Academy that I learned about this iconic chef.
 The level of detail that goes into this puree is off the charts.
-The potatoes are treated with great care from the very first step, such as cooking the potatoes with their skin to insure that the potatoes do not become waterlogged, to the last step of making sure the butter is perfectly emulsified.
-It really IS a work of art.
+The potatoes are treated with great care from the very first step, such as cooking the potatoes with their skin to ensure that the potatoes do not become waterlogged, to the last step of making sure the butter is perfectly emulsified.
+It IS a work of art.

-The other chef that changed my view of mashed potatoes was Joyce Goldstein, I had the opportunity to spend a few nights working in her kitchen, Square One, while I was attending the California Culinary Academy.
+The other chef who changed my view of mashed potatoes was Joyce Goldstein, I had the opportunity to spend a few nights working in her kitchen, Square One, while I was attending the California Culinary Academy.
 One of the jobs I had was helping one of the PM line cooks make mashed potatoes, that night forever changed my view on potatoes and what you can do with them.
-That night we boiled baby red potatoes with the skin on whole, drained the potatoes put them in a huge stand-up mixer with a whip, add milk, and roasted garlic puree, and this is part that made me stop and rethink everything.
+That night we boiled whole baby red potatoes with the skin on, drained the potatoes put them in a huge stand-up mixer with a whip, added milk, and roasted garlic puree, and this is part that made me stop and rethink everything.
 We started adding extra virgin olive oil.
 What, who puts olive oil in mashed potatoes?
 That’s just crazy.
 However, those potatoes were fantastic, the roasted garlic with the creamy potatoes and the bright, peppery, nutty flavor of the olive oil.
 It expanded my horizon on what potatoes can be.

 WHAT YOU NEED…